xbenxspire/Movie-Recommendation-System/memory-bank/activeContext.md

 The current focus is on implementing and integrating microservices for the Movie Recommendation System to meet the requirements of CS 361 Assignment 10.
 Specifically:

 1. **Microservices Implementation**:
+   - Microservice A (Movie Quotes): Integrated from teammate
    - Microservice B (Recommendation Engine): Implemented and functional
    - Microservice C (Genre Analysis): Implemented and functional
    - Microservice D (Watch History): Implemented and functional
-   - Microservice A: Awaiting integration from teammate

 2. **Integration Testing**:
    - Testing communication between Main Program and microservices